junyang42/Project_1/Chicago/README.md

 4) `TicketsHeatMap` plots ticket data into 2 heat maps; one using daily average, the other using tickets per 1,000 vehicles

+5) `TicketsMapbyZipCode` look at citation counts by zip code; create box plot and map

 Results and charts stored in *.csv and *.png files in the same folder